Skip to main content

 This leads to an unchecked inflammatory response.
 Monitoring inflammatory biomarkers such as high-sensitivity C-reactive protein (hs-CRP) and Interleukin-6 (IL-6) can quantify the degree of systemic inflammation driven by HPA axis dysfunction.
 Furthermore, cortisol’s primary role in mobilizing glucose has direct implications for metabolic health.

-Sustained high promote insulin resistance, where cells become less responsive to insulin’s signal to take up glucose.
+Sustained high cortisol levels promote insulin resistance, where cells become less responsive to insulin’s signal to take up glucose.
 This can be quantified by measuring fasting insulin, fasting glucose, and Hemoglobin A1c (HbA1c), a marker of average blood sugar over three months.

 • Catecholamines ∞ Epinephrine and Norepinephrine, measured in urine, reflect the activity of the rapid-response SAM axis.